 Last week, we talked about how brands can leverage private traffic to gain more “Key Opinion Customers” (KOCs) and boost their ROI.
 This strategy is especially suited for the beauty category, where customers are often making repeat purchases and tend to have an unlimited amount of talking points, from questions about ingredients to tips on how to apply products.
-Perfect Diary is a model example of a brand that has capitalized on “private traffic” by cultivating thousands of devoted brand fans across hundreds of WeChat groups dedicated to fostering exclusive conversations and information around its products.
+Perfect Diary is a model example of a brand that has capitalised on “private traffic” by cultivating thousands of devoted brand fans across hundreds of WeChat groups dedicated to fostering exclusive conversations and information around its products.

 Beauty brands shouldn’t miss out on this opportunity.
 They can either initiate consumer communities on one-to-one messaging platforms like WeChat or QQ on their own or leave it to KOLs to form their own networks of KOCs around niche subjects.
 Sometimes, customers might start these communities on their own in the West, Glossier has a huge collection of brand fans on Reddit, some of whom pose genuine questions and share feedback around various products.
 Glossier ambassadors and influencers are also active in these circles, sharing creative makeup ideas using specific products like this face chart.

 The best part?
 If they’re successful, the power of word of mouth amid these tight-knit, niche groups creates new customers and sales without the extra investment, helping brand campaigns go a lot further.